-The Compensation Committee is a standing committee of the Board of Directors.
+The Compensation Committee (the “Committee”) is a standing committee of the Board of Directors (the “Board”).
 The Board has delegated its responsibilities with respect to the compensation of the Company’s Chief Executive Officer (the “CEO”) and other executive officers to the Committee.
-The Committee is responsible for the establishment, implementation and periodic review and evaluation of an executive compensation programme for such employees (the “executive compensation programme”) which is designed to be competitive with other programmes adopted by comparable companies and to achieve the following objectives: (i) to attract, retain and motivate highly talented employees; (ii) to align employees’ interests with the interests of the Company’s shareholders; and (iii) to provide an incentive to employees to cause the Company to achieve financial goals and strategic objectives intended to increase shareholder value.
+The Committee is responsible for the establishment, implementation and periodic review and evaluation of an executive compensation program for such employees (the “executive compensation program”) which is designed to be competitive with other programs adopted by comparable companies and to achieve the following objectives: (i) to attract, retain and motivate highly talented employees; (ii) to align employees’ interests with the interests of the Company’s stockholders; and (iii) to provide an incentive to employees to cause the Company to achieve financial goals and strategic objectives intended to increase shareholder value.
 The Committee is also responsible for assisting the Company with succession planning for the CEO and key executive officers.

-The Committee shall have such resources (including outside consultants, advisers and experts (“compensation advisers”) and corporate staff) as the Committee may deem necessary or advisable, and such authority as may be reasonable or necessary to discharge its duties and responsibilities under this Charter.
-The Committee shall have the authority, in their sole discretion, to retain or terminate the services of outside consultants, advisers and experts, including the authority to approve their fees and other retention terms.
+The Committee shall have such resources (including outside consultants, advisers, and experts (“compensation advisers”) and corporate staff) as the Committee may deem necessary or advisable, and such authority as may be reasonable or necessary to discharge its duties and responsibilities under this Charter.
+The Committee shall have the authority, in their sole discretion, to retain or terminate the services of outside consultants, advisers, and experts, including the authority to approve their fees and other retention terms, which will be paid by the Company.
 The Committee shall have the responsibility for determining the compensation of any compensation advisers retained by it and for the oversight of the work of such persons.
 The Company shall pay all expenses incurred by the Committee in carrying out its responsibilities.
-The Committee shall have the authority to delegate its responsibilities to sub-committees.
+The Committee shall have the authority to delegate its responsibilities to sub- committees.

 The Committee shall have the following principal duties and responsibilities:

-A. Review the Company’s executive compensation programme to determine whether the overall programme remains competitive and serves its intended purposes, and make recommendations to the Board as appropriate.
+A. Review the Company’s executive compensation program for the CEO and Executive Officers to determine whether the overall program remains competitive and serves its intended purposes, and make recommendations to the Board as appropriate.

 B. Consider the relationship between the Company’s overall compensation policies and practices for employees, including non-executive officers, and risk, including whether such policies and practices (1) encourage imprudent risk taking, and/or (2) would be reasonably likely to have a material adverse effect on the Company.

-C. Analyse the independence from management of any compensation advisers selected by the Committee, and assess if a conflict of interest exists with respect to such compensation advisers, taking into account all relevant factors, including any factors specified by the NYSE.
+C. Analyze the independence of any compensation advisers selected by the Committee, and assess if a conflict of interest exists with respect to such compensation advisers, taking into account all relevant factors, including any factors specified by the NYSE.

-D. Review trends in executive compensation, oversee the development of new compensation plans (including annual and multi-year cash and equity-based incentive programmes) and revisions to existing plans, and recommend such new plans, or such revisions to existing plans, as the Committee may deem appropriate to the Board for approval.
+D. Review trends in executive compensation, oversee the development of new compensation and benefit plans (including annual and multi-year cash and equity-based incentive programs) and recommend revisions to existing plans, and recommend such new plans, or such revisions to existing plans, as the Committee may deem appropriate to the Board for approval.

 E. Review and approve corporate goals and objectives relevant to CEO compensation annually, evaluate the CEO’s performance in light of those goals and objectives with the assistance of all other independent members of the Board, and based on the evaluation, determine and approve the CEO’s compensation, including salary, cash and equity-based incentive awards and any personal benefits.
 In determining the incentive component of CEO compensation, the Committee should consider the Company’s performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies, the awards given to the CEO in past years, and such other factors as it deems necessary or advisable.

-J. Evaluate the compensation of non-employee members of the Board of Directors on an annual basis and make adjustments as necessary consistent with the Company’s compensation policy and competitive conditions.
+I. Evaluate the compensation of non-employee members of the Board on an annual basis and make adjustments as necessary consistent with the Company’s compensation policy and competitive conditions.